nemethmik/cristina10/README.md

 I copied the [Header and Footer](https://ionicframework.com/docs/layout/structure#header-and-footer) layout example and that was it.
 With some minutes of tweaking I was able to configure [dark mode](https://ionicframework.com/docs/theming/dark-mode)

+I might impelement the entire [Conference demo application](https://github.com/ionic-team/ionic-react-conference-app/blob/master/src/App.tsx)

+**... and that was all: without a single sample, reverse engineering back from the React and Angular samples, it's a dead end**

 ## jobwatch
 Online version is available on [Azure](https://white-beach-0d4819403.azurestaticapps.net/)